MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 Note that:

 - You don't need to manually create this schema.
-Materialize will generate it for you.
+Materialize generates it for you.
 - The following section depends on the column's names and types, and is unlikely to match our example:
     ```json